How Much Does Custom Software Cost in the UK?

 | Year 5 | £220,000 (5 years of compound growth in subscriptions) | £105,000 (£10,000 maintenance, £5,000 feature additions) |

 The SaaS path starts cheaper but compounds.
 Per-user pricing means every new hire increases the cost.
-Annual price rises of 5 to 15% are standard across the industry (Salesforce, Monday.com, and similar platforms have all raised prices significantly in recent years).
-Add-on modules that seemed optional at first become necessary as the business grows.
+Annual price rises of 5 to 15% are common across major SaaS platforms, and add-on modules that seemed optional at first become necessary as the business grows.
 By year three or four, the monthly bill can be double or triple what it was at the start.

 The custom path has a steep year-one cost, then flattens.
 Maintenance and hosting are predictable.
 Adding users costs nothing (there is no per-seat licence).
 New features are built on your schedule, at your discretion, and the system becomes more valuable over time rather than more expensive.